-Firstly, Angular solves the problem of developing larger apps.
+Firstly, Angular solves the problem of developing larger apps, including ERP system upgrade.
 It provides faster compilation, improves debugging, and facilitates flexibility.
 Secondly, Angular uses a more consistent language — TypeScript, that reduces runtime errors and provides code optimization, altogether leading to higher development velocity.
 Finally, while AngularJS relies on third-party tools, Angular uses Command Line Interface (CLI) that decreases application development duration.

 Business Benefits of Migration from AngularJS to Angular

-Let’s dig deeper into the main advantages of this shift for the business functionalities.
+Let’s dig deeper into the main advantages of switching from AngularJS to Angular for business functionalities.

 Developed back in 2009, AngularJS does not support mobile devices.
-On the other hand, Angular allows you to create lightweight apps for mobile devices and browsers.
+On the other hand, Angular delivers new techniques that allow you to create lightweight apps for mobile devices and browsers.
 Due to its component-based structure, Angular allows the so-called lazy scripting that uses particular modules only when needed as well as a better organization that provides faster page loading and higher performance.